ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/nn-profiling-executenetwork.md

 ```
 Once again, this can be done with drag and drop in Android Studio's *Device Explorer > Files*.

 Depending on the size of your model, the output will probably be quite large.
-You can use a text editor or a tool like `less` to view the file.
+You can use a text editor to view the file.
 The output is in JSON format, so you can use a JSON viewer to make it more readable.
 Usually some scripting can be used to extract the information you need more easily out of the very raw data in the file.

 At the top is the summary, with the setup time and inference time of your 2 runs, which will look something like this:
 ```text